avenantsoftware/PushoverArduino/README.md

 PushoverArduino
 ===============

-Send Pushover messages from the arduino
+Send pushover.net messages from the arduino to your android or iOS device.

 if you want to use for example a vaiable in the message, like a temperature reading from a temperature sensor.